Child protection: International treaties

 The International Labor Organization (ILO) is a United Nations agency dealing with labor issues, created in 1919.
 It takes care also of child labor issues, in particular with conventions 138 and 182.

 On 20 November 1959 the United Nations General Assembly adopted a Declaration of the Rights of the Child during the Convention on the Rights of the Child.

 The United Nations Children's Fund (UNICEF) is a United Nations Program headquartered in New York City, that provides long-term humanitarian and developmental assistance to children and mothers in developing countries.

-In 2000, an agreement was reached among countries belonging to the United Nations countries about the military use of children.
+In 2000, an agreement was reached among United Nations member states about the military use of children.

 The effectiveness of these programs is contested and seems limited to some.

 Challenges

 Child protection systems, particularly in Africa and other less developed regions, face significant structural and systemic challenges that prevent effective implementation.
 These include poverty, disease, conflict, weak institutional capacity, external influences, cultural norms, and emerging threats.